Logo Futurismo

 Mélissa Masvaleix | Some interesting geological formations inside Gruta do Carvão

-Old historical reports and explorations relate that Gruta do Carvão once 5-kilometer long.
+Old historical reports and explorations indicate that Gruta do Carvão was once 5 kilometers long.

-Gruta do Carvão displays a large variety of geological structures that are typical of effusive volcanism.
-You can see unique rock formations including lava stalactites, stalagmites and other lava formations like lava balls, lava bridges establishing a link between two walls, ‘balconies’ – the evidence of the lava flows levels inside the tunnel and much more!
+Gruta do Carvão exhibits a diverse range of geological structures characteristic of effusive volcanism.
+You can see unique rock formations, including lava stalactites, stalagmites, and other lava formations like lava balls, lava bridges establishing a link between two walls, ‘balconies’ – the evidence of the lava flows levels inside the tunnel, and much more!

-Also, amorphous silica stalactites turn some parts of the ceiling orange, due to the presence of minerals like Limonite and Hematite.
+Additionally, amorphous silica stalactites cause some parts of the ceiling to turn orange due to the presence of minerals such as limonite and Hematite.
 You will also witness a skylight, a natural opening in the ceiling that allows sunlight to enter.
 The floor is made of AA lava, an uneven and rough surface, as well as pahoehoe lava (noticeable as small smooth and lightly wavy areas)

 History & Geography